Gopal-Gurram/subgraph/README.md

 ## Example Queries

-### Querying Aggregated BSCswap Data
+### Querying Aggregated qdexswap Data

-This query fetches aggredated data from all bscswap pairs and tokens, to give a view into how much activity is happening within the whole protocol.
+This query fetches aggredated data from all qdexswap pairs and tokens, to give a view into how much activity is happening within the whole protocol.

 ```graphql
 {